Chapter 11 Business Bankruptcies in the Eastern District of KY

 SouthEast Telephone, Inc., a Kentucky-based telecommunications company, filed a voluntary petition for relief under chapter 11 and was approved to sell substantially all of their business assets to a wholly-owned subsidiary of Lightyear Network Solutions for approximately $7.3 million.

 Serious financial problems require serious legal representation.
 With over 35 years’ experience in our community, the Fayette County chapter 11 bankruptcy lawyers at Bunch & Brock are committed to providing each of our clients with a high level of personal service and real solutions to financial troubles.
-If you are a business owner who is considering filing for bankruptcy or wants to know more about the process, contact us today to schedule a free consultation.
+If you are a business owner who is considering filing for bankruptcy or wants to know more about the process, contact us today to schedule a consultation.
 We will assess your situation, explain the rules and help you determine whether bankruptcy is right for your circumstances.
 Let us work with you to make the best plan for eliminating or repaying your debts.
 We encourage you to contact our office by calling 859-254-5522 or filling out this online form.